Certificate III in Wall and Floor Tiling (CPC31320)

 An environment where you can thrive

-Our trainers are hands on in the practical sessions, providing a safety-first experience enabling the student to grow continuously as they progress throughout their course.
+Our proficient trainers are hands on in the practical sessions, providing a safety-first experience enabling the student to grow continuously as they progress throughout their course.

 CPC31320 – Certificate III in Wall and Floor Tiling.